marcpaterno/profiled-fc-toy/README.md

 3. Determine the fraction of the $N_p$ pseudoexperiments that have this fitted $\lambda_i < \lambda_p$.
 This fraction is the probability we want for the location $p$.

+Note that this is one of the possible formulations of the profiled FC procedure.
+While this is not the formulation primarily described by NOvA, it is generally equivalent and is accepted by them as a means of calculation.
+This formulation does not have us calculating likelihood ratios or $\delta \chi^2$ values.